nlisgo/xslt3-sandbox/README.md

 ### [/src/2022.07.26.501569/move-ecole-into-institution.xsl](/src/2022.07.26.501569/move-ecole-into-institution.xsl)

 Adjusts 2 of the affiliations where the department is being treated as an address rather than in the institution.
-This would have to require a bioRxiv adjustment.
-There is no way we could discern from the XML otherwise.
+This is an EPP client issue as we can not get at these values another way.

 There may be another example in 10.1101/2022.10.21.513138: